uofa-cmput404/404f23project-seg-fault/README.md

 - Authors (we can get all authors)
 - Friend Requests (can send and recieve)
 - Posts (can send and recieve)
+- comments and likes (can be made and received)
 #### credentials to login to the apps:
 username:
 password: